jq153387/avancevl.github.io/_pages/en/engineering/velocity_work.md

 Our philosophy on refactoring is that it must serve our customers.
 If refactoring will demomnstratably allow us serve our customers better, then we will refactor.

 In our experience, the best time to refactor is immmediately after a big product launch.
 Refactoring should be done *before* adding any updates or new features to existing code.
-Developers also have more time to refactor immediatley after delivering a product to market
+Developers also have more time to refactor immediatley after delivering a product to market.